algorand/go-algorand/scripts/release/README.md

     The result of running this job will be to put the build artifacts and their detached signatures in the staging `algorand-builds` bucket.

-    In addition, the build logs will be placed into the AWS `algorand-devops-misc` S3 bucket under `buildlog`.
+    In addition, the build logs will be placed into the AWS S3 bucket`algorand-builds/build-logs/channel`.

 1. test